amitshky/pyFlashCard/README.md

 - `N` Next file (if a directory was provided in args)
 - `P` Previous file (if a directory was provided in args)

-The vocabs list should be in the following format (see `lists/` directory for examples):
+The vocabs list should be in the following format if it is a simple text file (see `lists/` directory for examples):

 ```
 word - meaning
 ```
+Alternatively, you can use YAML files as well (see `lists/` directory for examples).